The male loneliness epidemic and how it affects fathers - Local News 8

 Richard Reeves, author of “Of Boys and Men: Why the Modern Male Is Struggling, Why It Matters, and What to Do About It,” calls it the “friendship deficiency.”

 In the United States, many men have become disconnected from the societal institutions that have anchored dads to each other and our community.
-Historically, men have made long-term bonds through religious institutions, friendships at work and our sense of worth derived through the family by what we could provide.
+Historically, men have made long-term bonds through religious institutions and friendships at work.
+Our sense of worth derived from what we could provide our families.

 All the traditional male institutions have been eroded, and that’s not to say that the disruption is a bad thing.
 Those power bases kept women subjected to the will of men.
 As parents and guardians, we shouldn’t go backward, but we need to reimagine a new normal.